Research safety compliance processes are overseen by SFU's Vice-President, Research and International, but are managed by Safety and Risk Services.

 For more information visit SRS/Field Safety webpage

-- SFU personnel and students who participate in scuba diving or snorkeling activities as part of their research, occupation or instruction must be registered in the SFU Scientific Diving Program.
+- SFU personnel and students who participate in scuba diving or snorkelling activities as part of their research, occupation or instruction must be registered in the SFU Scientific Diving Program.
 Before undertaking diving activities under university auspices, they must have received authorization to dive/snorkel from the University Diving Safety Officer.